plausible/docs/docs/verify-integration.md

+---
-## 4. Verify that the integration is working
+title: Verify that the integration is working
+---

-After you've added the Plausible Analytics script on your website, it's time to verify that the integration is working.
+After you've added the [Plausible Analytics script](plausible-script.md) to your website, it's time to verify that the integration is working.

 In your Plausible Analytics account, click on your website domain name.
 You should see a blinking green dot which indicates that we’re listening for incoming page views in real-time.